gohugoio/hugo/content/variables/git.md

 toc: false
 wip: false
 ---

-Hugo provides a way to integrate Git data into your website.

 {{% note "`.GitInfo` Performance Considerations"  %}}
 Hugo's Git integrations should be fairly performant but *can* increase your build time.
 This will depend on the size of your Git history.